The Junior School curriculum is varied and stimulating with a strong emphasis on embedding the core strands while providing challenge and enjoyment.

 Small class sizes

 Small class sizes and an inherently flexible approach mean we don’t follow a ‘one-size-fits-all’ approach; each child can be set individual challenges according to their needs, interests and abilities.
+Small class sizes, coupled with our excellent teachers, helps us to set the right tone for our youngest pupils to achieve their very best.
+By helping pupils know they are safe and by giving them the time they deserve with their teacher, we can ensure every child achieves their own academic success.

 They are taught to take on responsibility for their own actions and their environment not only through the curriculum, but also through their daily interactions, and their teachers leading by example.